HearthSim/articles/README.md

 ### Example - Running An EMR Job

 When your job is ready, have a member of the HearthSim team run it on the production data set.
-There are two small changes necessary to make the job run on EMR.
+There are a few small changes necessary to make the job run on EMR.

 1) You must replace the `<STORAGE_LOCATION>` in `inputs.txt` with the name of the raw log data bucket.
 Usually `hsreplaynet-replays`, so that it looks like:
 ```
-hsreplaynet-replays:uploads/2016/09/ex1_power.log
-hsreplaynet-replays:uploads/2016/09/ex2_power.log
-hsreplaynet-replays:uploads/2016/09/ex3.power.log
+hsreplaynet-replays:uploads/2016/09/ex1_replay.xml
+hsreplaynet-replays:uploads/2016/09/ex2_replay.xml
+hsreplaynet-replays:uploads/2016/09/ex3_replay.xml
 ```

 Since you likely want to run it on a larger set of inputs, you can ask a member of the HearthSim team to help you generate a larger input file by telling them the type of replays that you'd like to run the job over.

+2) You must run `$ ./package_libraries.sh` to generate a zip of the libraries in this repo so that they get shipped up to the map reduce cluster.

-2) When the HearthSim team member invokes the job they will do so from a machine in the data center that is configured with the correct AWS credentials in the environment.
+3) When the HearthSim team member invokes the job they will do so from a machine in the data center that is configured with the correct AWS credentials in the environment.
 They will also use the `-r emr` option to tell MRJob to use EMR.
 E.g.

 ```
-$ python reports/my_job.py -r emr inputs.txt
+$ python my_job.py -r emr inputs.txt
 ```

 And that's it!
 MRJob will automatically provision an elastic map reduce cluster, whose